Purposive approach: Mischief rule

 The mischief rule saw further development in Corkery v Carpenter (1951).
 In a decision of the Court of King's Bench, the Court had to decide whether a bicycle could be classified as a carriage.
-According to S.12 of the Licensing Act 1872, a person found drunk in charge of a carriage on the highway can be arrested without a warrant.
+According to s.
+12 of the Licensing Act 1872, a person found drunk in charge of a carriage on the highway can be arrested without a warrant.
 A man was arrested drunk in charge of a bicycle.
-According to the plain meaning rule, a bike is not a carriage.
-Under the Mischief rule, the bicycle could constitute a carriage.
+According to the plain meaning rule, a bicycle is not a carriage.
+Under the mischief rule, the bicycle could constitute a carriage.
 The mischief the act was attempting to remedy was people being on the road on transport while drunk.
 Therefore, a bicycle could be classified as a carriage.

 In Smith v Hughes (1960), the defendant was charged under the Street Offences Act 1959, which made it an offence to solicit prostitution in a public place.
 The defendant was soliciting from within private premises (windows or on balconies), so they could be seen by the public without entering into the streets.
 The court applied the mischief rule, holding that the defendant's activities were within the mischief of the Act, and soliciting from within a house is soliciting and molesting of the public.
 Therefore, it is the same as if the defendant was outside on the street.

 In Royal College of Nursing of the UK v DHSS (1981), the Royal College of Nursing brought an action challenging the legality of the involvement of nurses in carrying out abortions.
 The Offences Against the Person Act 1861 made it an offence for any person to carry out an abortion.
 The Abortion Act 1967 provides an absolute defence for a medical practitioner provided certain well-known conditions are satisfied.
 Discoveries in medicine meant that surgery had more often been replaced with the administration of hormones, commonly by nurses.
 The courts were responsible for determining whether they were acting unlawfully, not being "medical practitioners" as defined under the Act.
 The House of Lords ruled that the Act was intended to provide for safe abortions and that nurses could carry out such abortions provided that a doctor had prescribed the treatment and accepted responsibility for its conduct throughout the procedure.